Gluten-Free Emergency Food: Gluten-Free Meals

 Triticale

-Triticale is a freshly developed grain explicitly developed to have comparable quality to wheat while being lenient to various developing conditions like rye.
+Triticale is a newly developed grain specifically designed to have comparable quality to wheat while being tolerant to various growing conditions, similar to rye.
 It might be seen as:

 -